Canberra Supercars rejected, but ‘not dead yet’ - Speedcafe.com

 As reported in The Canberra Times, Barr told a senate estimates committed yesterday that he would not support the proposal.

-“The assessment from the directorate was that it didn’t stack up,” Barr is quoted in the Canberra Times, the minister adding that “tens of millions of dollars” would be required to make the race viable.
+“The assessment from the directorate was that it didn’t stack up,” Barr is quoted in The Canberra Times, the minister adding that “tens of millions of dollars” would be required to make the race viable.

 For comparison, the funding for the original Canberra Supercars street race included $4.5 million from the ACT Government.